googleapis/google-api-nodejs-client/src/apis/discovery/README.md

 # discovery

-> Provides information about other Google APIs, such as what APIs are available, the resource, and method details for each API.
+> Google API Discovery Service allows service consumers to list the discovery metadata of all public APIs managed by the API Platform.

 ## Installation